TonyGrif/odu-cs471-notes/Processes/Process Communication/Client-Server Communication.md

 ### Sockets
 A socket is an endpoint for communication defined by the concatenation of an IP address and a port number.
 ### Remote Procedure Calls
 Procedure calls are similar to calling on the local machine, except the procedure is on a remote machine.
 This requires the use of stubs on either end of the connection.
-A common example of this is a networked file system.
+A common example of this is a [[Storage Access#Network-Attached | networked file system]].
 #### Steps
 1. Local process calls on the stub.
 2. RPC system marshals the parameters to the procedure call and transmits to the remote system.